Seeking the word for Life in Chinese or Japanese?

 樂天 is about being optimistic and also making the best of whatever life throws at you.

-You can also say that this means, "Be happy with whatever Heaven provides," or "Find happiness in whatever fate Heaven bestows upon you." 樂天 suggests being an optimist in life.
+You can also say that this means “Be happy with whatever Heaven provides,” or “Find happiness in whatever fate Heaven bestows upon you.” 樂天 suggests being an optimist in life.

 Please note that Japanese tend to write the first character in a slightly-different form (as seen to the right).
 Let us know if you have a preference when you place your order.

-菩提樹 is the full title of the Bodhi tree (a fig tree) under which Siddhartha Gautama (the legendary man and who established the Buddhist religion), achieved enlightenment.
+菩提樹 is the full title of the Bodhi tree (a fig tree) under which Siddhartha Gautama (the legendary man who established the Buddhist religion), achieved enlightenment.

-Sometimes this is referred to as "the tree of enlightenment."
-If you don't have a Bodhi tree to sit under, maybe you can achieve your enlightenment under a wall scroll with this title.
+Sometimes this is referred to as “the tree of enlightenment.”
+If you don't have a Bodhi tree to sit under, maybe you can achieve enlightenment under a wall scroll with this title.

 The Buddha ordered that all should know this triple truth...

-A generous heart, kind speech, and a life of service and compassion are the things which renew humanity.
+A generous heart, kind speech, and a life of service and compassion are the things that renew humanity.

-This is the English translation most commonly used for this Japanese Buddhist phrase.
-You might have seen this on a coffee cup or tee-shirt.
+That is the English translation most commonly used for this Japanese Buddhist phrase.
+You might have seen this on a coffee cup or tee shirt.

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.